tarzahedi/data-science-assessment/README.md

 ### Pipelines (Prefect)

-We are using Prefect to make our solution scalable. we can also easily deploy the code to production with minor changes.
+I used Prefect to make the solution scalable.
+The code can also be easily deployed to production with minor changes.

 To run the pipeline using Prefect.
 You can start the Prefect UI: